mateoespinosa/cem/README.md

 trainer.fit(cem_model, train_dl, val_dl)
 ```

+For a **full example** showing how to generate a dataset and configure a CEM
+**for training on your own custom dataset**, please see our [Dot example notebook](https://github.com/mateoespinosa/cem/blob/main/examples/dot_cem_train_walkthrough.ipynb)
+for a step-by-step walkthrough on how to set things up for your own work.

 ## Included Models
 Besides CEMs, this repository also includes a PyTorch implementation of
 Concept Bottleneck Models (CBMs), which should be trainable out of the box.